 Preparing and negotiating your claim

 Preparation of a claim by your solicitor takes time.
 The extent of injuries suffered will need to be proven by medical reports.
 Evidence of financial losses will also be required, for example documents from an employer showing loss of earnings.
 It is important to keep receipts of all expenses to show past financial losses.
+Your solicitor can advise you on what receipts you need to keep.

 Once your solicitor has prepared your claim, they will contact the insurance company the driver responsible for the crash, from whom you are trying to claim (‘the other side’).
 If the other side admits liability, then there will be no need to prove that part of the claim and your solicitor can start negotiating with them to determine how much they should pay.